Meet The Team

 On May 15, 2002, Rabbit Advocates was incorporated as a non-profit rescue dedicated to rescuing domesticated bunnies.
 A small group of volunteers embarked on the mission of promoting the welfare of domestic rabbits.
 Over the years, the organization has grown into the organization it is today.

-Rabbit Advocates is an Ally of The House Rabbit Society and a fully-registered 501(c)(3) organization.
-Rabbit Advocates is a licensed Animal Rescue Entity (ARE) by the Oregon State Veterinarian under the Oregon Department of Agriculture (ODA).
+Rabbit Advocates is a fully-registered 501(c)(3) non-profit organization and a licensed Animal Rescue Entity (ARE) by the Oregon State Veterinarian under the Oregon Department of Agriculture (ODA).

 Board of Directors